arsyad29/SQL_Danny-s-Diner-Database/README.md

 Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!

 Danny has shared with you 3 key datasets for this case study:
-1.sales
+<br>1. sales</br>
-2.menu
+<br>2. menu</br>
-3.members
+<br>3. members</br>

 <p align='center'><h1>Case Study Questionsm</h1></p>
 Each of the following case study questions can be answered using a single SQL statement:

-What is the total amount each customer spent at the restaurant?
+<br>1.
+What is the total amount each customer spent at the restaurant?</br>
-How many days has each customer visited the restaurant?
+<br>2.
+How many days has each customer visited the restaurant?</br>
-What was the first item from the menu purchased by each customer?
+<br>3.
+What was the first item from the menu purchased by each customer?</br>
-What is the most purchased item on the menu and how many times was it purchased by all customers?
+<br>4.
+What is the most purchased item on the menu and how many times was it purchased by all customers?</br>
-Which item was the most popular for each customer?
+<br>5.
+Which item was the most popular for each customer?</br>
-Which item was purchased first by the customer after they became a member?
+<br>6.
+Which item was purchased first by the customer after they became a member?</br>
-Which item was purchased just before the customer became a member?
+<br>7.
+Which item was purchased just before the customer became a member?</br>
-What is the total items and amount spent for each member before they became a member?
+<br>8.
+What is the total items and amount spent for each member before they became a member?</br>
-If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+<br>9.
+If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?</br>
+<br>10.
 In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?